Issue Deep Dive

 Multilateral Spending and Commitments

 Before 2020, Japan had been increasing its share of health ODA channeled through multilaterals, which accounted for 60% of health ODA in 2019.
-However, this figure dropped to 38% in 2020 and further to 20% in 2021, falling below the DAC average of 30%).
+However, this figure has fallen consistently since 2020 to 15% in 2022, below the DAC average of 34%.
+These contributions do not include earmarked funding through multilaterals.

 At the 2022 replenishment conference of the Global Fund, Japan announced a contribution of US$1.1 billion for the 2023-2025 funding period.
 Japan also pledged up to US$300 million to CEPI for the 2022-2026 funding period.